pytest-dev/pytest-order/README.md

 rationale see also
 [this issue](https://github.com/ftobia/pytest-ordering/issues/38)).

-Ordering relative to other tests and all of the configuration options are not available in the released version of `pytest-ordering`.
+Ordering relative to other tests and all the configuration options are not available in the released version of `pytest-ordering`.
 However, most of these features are derived from [issues](https://github.com/pytest-dev/pytest-order/blob/main/old_issues.md)